anssip/dispatch/README.md

 next:

-- (Make sure auth method names are unqique
-- Auth method selection to request to `RequestView` next to the name
 - Rest of the auth grant flows
 - Request preview with headers, params, and auth
 - Request sending

 ### OAuth2Form

+- Logging to the output pane when fetching OAuth2 tokens!!

 - refactor this to be tied to the selected auth method